j4sum/Athena-sheBytes/README.md

 # FiBytes by SheBytes

-# FiBytes is financially inclusive solution sponsored by BlackRock
+# FiBytes is a financially inclusive solution sponsored by BlackRock

 ### ABOUT US